domingo1021/Financial-Statement-Scraping/README.md

 ### Reminder
-1. The chrome.exe software is for **Chrome 99 version**, make sure you have upgraded Chrome version before using this project.
+1. The chromedriver.exe software is for **Chrome 99 version**, make sure you have upgraded Chrome version before using this project, otherwise, [download](https://chromedriver.chromium.org/downloads) chromedriver.exe for your current Chrome version.

 2. Please set a **Time interval**, which is `time.sleep(10)` in Python, about ten seconds between any two times of scrape in order to **avoid anti-scraping**.